 In January of this year, Lenovo launched its version of AR smart glasses.
 The ThinkReality A3 is designed specifically with enterprise in mind, meaning that industrial and manufacturing workers will have a new gadget to help boost efficiency in daily tasks.
 More functions include projecting virtual displays, 3D visualizations, and remote collaboration.

 Like Qualcomm’s design, Lenovo’s AR glasses will tether to PCs or Motorola phones via a USB-C cable and will be supported by Qualcomm’s Snapdragon XR1 processor.
 According to Road to VR, the AR glasses also use birdbath style optics.
 The ThinkReality A3 glasses also have 1080p resolution, and two fish-eye cameras for motion tracking and video recording.
 Lenovo has kept in mind that many users may already wear some form of corrective eyewear, so the glasses have snap-in prescription lenses.

 Although Lenovo announced that the AR glasses will be available in selected markets starting in mid-2021, a price tag hasn’t been established yet.
 We’ll definitely keep our eyes out for these new sunglasses-looking AR wearable glasses this year.

-With the above tech giants and more already developing AR glasses, it’s safe to say that other AR devices are on the way, with AR wristbands as another hot topic in ARVR news.
-So far, there aren’t as many companies developing AR smart watches but the two major contenders look promising.
+With the above tech giants and more already developing AR glasses, it’s safe to say that other AR devices are on the way.
+Our trend analyses also indicate that AR wristbands are another hot topic.
+So far, there aren’t as many companies developing AR smart watches but here are the two major contenders that look promising.